RaviTezu/ToDo-List/README.md

 # go-todo
-Just a ToDo list of tasks that I would like to solve to using Go
+Just a ToDo list of tasks that I would like to solve using Go.

 Tasks:
 - [ ] Elastic IP failover from one instance to other instance using Go